•

 Bahasa Abstract

 Individu yang terinfeksi COVID-19 telah mengalami ribuan masalah yang terkait dengan pandemi, mempengaruhi kondisi kesehatan, mental, sosial dan ekonomi mereka.
 Studi ini bertujuan untuk menentukan reaksi psikologis dan emosi pasien yang terinfeksi dan konsekuensi sosial selama hospitalisasi untuk COVID-19.
 Studi saat ini menggunakan desain kualitatif dan fenomenologis di sebuah Rumah Sakit Pelatihan dan Penelitian di Istanbul/Turki.
 Sampel penelitian mencakup 17 pasien (41,6 ± 16,5 tahun) yang telah dikeluarkan setelah pengobatan untuk COVID-19.
 Informasi yang dikumpulkan diklasifikasikan menjadi dua domain utama (sosial dan psikologis) dan tema dan sub-tema yang relevan menggunakan metode analisis dan klasifikasi konten.
 Faktor-faktor utama penderitaan dan emosi dikategorikan menjadi sebelum, selama dan setelah hospitalisasi.
 Pandangan pasien tentang kehidupan dan emosi mengalami perubahan signifikan sepanjang perjalanan penyakit, dari pra-hospitalisasi hingga pelepasan.
-Sementara perasaan-perasaan negatif seperti ketakutan, kesedihan dan kejutan / kekhawatiran lebih umum sebelum dan selama hospitalisasi, emosi tentang nilai kesehatan dan kehidupan dan ucapan terima kasih mendominasi pengalaman psikologis mereka setelah hospitalisasi.
-Para peserta mengalami dampak sosial dan ekonomi dari COVID-19, termasuk penurunan hubungan sosial, pendidikan, pekerjaan, dan pendapatan, dengan setengah mengalami stigma, yang menyebabkan rasa malu, kesedihan, kemarahan, dan kekecewaan.
-Studi saat ini memberikan data tentang pengalaman psikologis korban COVID-19 dan pengalaman sosial dan ekonomi mereka, yang dapat bervariasi pada titik yang berbeda sepanjang perjalanan penyakit.
+Sementara perasaan-perasaan negatif seperti ketakutan, kesedihan dan kejutan/kekhawatiran lebih umum sebelum dan selama hospitalisasi, emosi tentang nilai kesehatan dan kehidupan dan ucapan terima kasih mendominasi pengalaman psikologis mereka setelah hospitalisasi.
+Para peserta mengalami dampak sosial dan ekonomi dari COVID-19, pendidikan, pekerjaan, dan pendapatan, dengan setengah mengalami stigma, yang menyebabkan rasa malu, kesedihan, kemarahan, dan kekecewaan.
+Studi saat ini memberikan data tentang pengalaman psikologis korban COVID-19 dan pengalaman sosial dan ekonomi mereka, yang dapat bervariasi pada titik yang berbeda sepanjang perjalanan penyakit

 References

 Adom, D., Mensah, J. A., & Osei, M. (2021).
 The psychological distress and mental health disorders from COVID-19 stigmatization in Ghana.
-Social sciences & humanities open, 4(1), 100186. https://doi.org/10.1016/j.ssaho.2021.100186
+Social Sciences & Humanities Open, 4(1), 100186. https://doi.org/10.1016/j.ssaho.2021.100186

 Ahorsu, D. K., Lin, C. Y., Imani, V., Saffari, M., Griffiths, M. D., & Pakpour, A. H. (2020).
 The fear of COVID-19 scale: development and initial validation.
-International journal of mental health and addiction, 1-9. https://doi.org/10.1007/s11469-020-00270-8
+International Journal of Mental Health and Addiction, 1-9. https://doi.org/10.1007/s11469-020-00270-8

 Akbarbegloo, M., Sanaeefar, M., Majid, P., & Mohammadzadeh, M. (2022).
 Psychosocial care experiences of patients with COVID‐19 at home in Iran: A qualitative study.
 Health & Social Care in the Community, 30(1), 264-274. https://doi.org/10.1111/hsc.13399